Dr. Jerry Bowen

 - Environmental Conservation students study nature hands-on in the 120-acre Education Conservation Reserve on RSU’s Claremore campus.

-- The George Kaiser Family Foundation (GKFF) will provide scholarships for RSU students who plan to gain admission to the University of Oklahoma’s School of Community Medicine in Tulsa and pursue careers treating patients underserved parts of the state.
+- The George Kaiser Family Foundation (GKFF) will provide scholarships for RSU students who plan to gain admission to the University of Oklahoma’s School of Community Medicine in Tulsa and pursue careers in treating patients from parts of the state underserved by the present health care system.